Stairs. Entry group. Materials. Doors. Locks. Design

 Temperature and lighting

-What conditions are necessary for growing asters?
+What conditions are needed to grow asters?

-Following the simple rules for caring for asters will allow you to enjoy their flowering for a long time.
+Following simple rules for caring for asters will allow you to enjoy their flowering for a long time.

 Good day everyone!